PSallenhazlett/net-graphql/Readme.md

 ## Migrating the Database

 There are seeders in `Data\ContextConfigurations` folder.
 Once you deploy your database migration, these will seed the database.
-Once you are ready to migrate your database, you will just need to run the following commands in the NuGet Package Manager (Tools > NuGet Package Manager > Nuget Package Manager Console):
+Once you are ready to migrate your database, you will just need to run the following command in the NuGet Package Manager (Tools > NuGet Package Manager > Nuget Package Manager Console):

-You may need to get [Entity Framework Core Tools](#migration-tools) to run these commands.
+You may need to get [Entity Framework Core Tools](#migration-tools) to run this command.

 ```
-Add-Migration Initial

 Update-Database
 ```